TorSalve/jamborette-hjemmeside/pages/en/if-you-are/leader.md

 # Registration

-Right now, pre-registration for Tydal Jamborette 2024 is open.
+Right now, final registration for Tydal Jamborette 2024 is open.
 You can read more [here](/en/registration/).

 # That happens at the camp